Rammechh/Scaler_Problems/README.md

 ### Palindrome Partitioning
   + We can use recursion to generate all possible palindrome partitioning of s.
 When on index i, you incrementally check all substring starting from i for being palindromic.
 If found, you recursively solve the problem for the remaining string and add it to your solution.
 Start this recursion from starting position of the string.

+### Word Break 2
+  + You start exploring every substring from the start of the string, and check if its in the dictionary.
+If it is, then you check if it is possible to form rest of the string using the dictionary words.
+If yes, you append the current substring to all the substring possible from rest of the string.
+If none of the substrings qualify, then there are no sentences possible from this string. .

 Day55_TwoPointers
 ================